facebook pixel

 2. GT Metrix

-How to Optimize Your Website Speed
+How to Optimise Your Website Speed

-Minify your website's CSS and Javascript codes
+1. Minify CSS and Javascript

 Minify your CSS and Javascript codes from Webflow

-Use Modern Image Formats
+2. Use Modern Image Formats

-• JPEG (Joint Photographic Experts Group)
+• JPEG (Joint Photographic Experts Group) - Great for photos

-• PNG (Portable Network Graphics)
+• PNG (Portable Network Graphics) - For transparency

-• GIF (Graphics Interchange Format)
+• GIF (Graphics Interchange Format) - Simple animations

-• WebP
+• WebP - Modern and lightweight

 Did you know that you can compress the images that you have uploaded to Webflow?